cmsamaaa/5head/README.md

     Administrator Account
     Username: admin
     Password: 123

+	Owner Account (required to see and use owner features)
+    Username: manager
+    Password: 111

     Manager Account (required to see and use manager features)
     Username: manager
-    Password: 123

-    Staff Account #1 (required to see and use staff features)
-    Username: staff1
-    Password: 123
+    Password: 222

-    Staff Account #2 (required to see and use staff features)
+    Staff Account (required to see and use staff features)
-    Username: staff2
+    Username: staff
-    Password: 123
+    Password: 333

 ### Requirements